Lmagicport/PyShares/README.md

 # Pychares
-some sample way to analyis the shares data
+some sample way to analyes the shares data